 Tertiary sector: The sector of the economy that provides services to customers including wholesale and retail trade, financial, professional logistics and real estate services.

 This is the third blog in the series.
-In the first, The Story of Housing and the Economy: Decoding the Housing Construction and Housing Rental Value Chains, the housing production value chain is explored.
-In the second blog, Benchmarking Housing Construction Costs in Africa, we highlight the size and structure of the housing construction and rental value chains in South Africa.
+The first blog explores the role of housing in African economies, while the second blog, The Story of Housing and the Economy: Decoding the Housing Construction and Housing Rental Value Chains, looks at the housing production value chain.
+The work all forms part of our Housing and the Economy project.

 This work was produced with the support of the Cities Support Programme of the SA National Treasury as part of CAHF’s partnership with the Government Technical Advisory Centre.